There are three main types of weeds

-Below is a definition of each type, together with the best way of how to get rid of them:
+Below is a definition of the types of weeds and the best ways to get rid of them:

 What are Annual Weeds?

-Annual weeds are spread throughout your garden by seed and are the easiest to eradicate from your garden, as they don’t have strong root structures.
+Annual weeds are spread throughout your garden by seed.
+These are the easiest to eradicate from your garden, as they don’t have strong root structures.

 After being ripped out of the ground, they will soon wither and die if left on the soil surface.

-If left to develop, annual weeds quickly flower and scatter their seed over a wide areas and the resulting seedlings can soon swamp an area of unattended soil.
-Where this has happened and hand weeding is no longer a viable option, your garden can be quickly brought back up to scratch with Resolva 24H weedkiller.
+Annual weeds quickly flower and scatter their seed over a wide area, if left to develop.
+This, therefore, results in seedlings that swamp an area of unattended soil.
+Where this has happened, and hand weeding is no longer a viable option, you can quickly bring your garden back up to scratch with Resolva Xtra Fast weedkiller.

 What are Perennial Weeds?